TheLocehiliosan/yadm/yadm.md

        a fully qualified path, this directory will  be  $XDG_CONFIG_HOME/yadm.
        Otherwise it will be $HOME/.config/yadm.

+       Similarly, yadm's data files are relative to the "yadm data directory". yadm uses the "XDG Base  Directory  Specification"  to  determine  this directory.
+If the environment variable $XDG_DATA_HOME is defined as a fully qualified path, this directory will be $XDG_DATA_HOME/yadm.
+Oth- erwise it will be $HOME/.local/share/yadm.

        The  following  are the default paths yadm uses for its own data.
 Most of these paths can be altered using universal options.
 See the OPTIONS section for details.

        $HOME/.config/yadm
               The yadm directory.
+By default, all configs yadm stores is rela- tive to this directory.

+       $HOME/.local/share/yadm
+              The yadm data directory.
 By default, all  data  yadm  stores  is relative to this directory.

        $YADM_DIR/config
               Configuration file for yadm.

        $YADM_DIR/alt
               This  is  a  directory  to keep "alternate files" without having them side-by-side with the resulting symlink or  processed  tem- plate.
 Alternate files placed in this directory will be created relative to $HOME instead.

-       $YADM_DIR/repo.git
+       $YADM_DATA/repo.git
               Git repository used by yadm.

        $YADM_DIR/encrypt
               List of globs used for encrypt/decrypt

-       $YADM_DIR/files.gpg
+       $YADM_DATA/archive
               All files encrypted with yadm encrypt are stored in this file.